How Are Personal Injury Settlements Calculated in New York?

 In some cases, the plaintiff shares some blame for the accident and their injuries.
 According to CVP Law § 1411, plaintiffs can still recover damages if they are contributorily negligent.
 However, the damages they can recover will be reduced in proportion to their share of responsibility.
 If a plaintiff is partly to blame for their injuries, the defendant might want to offer a smaller settlement because they are not 100% liable.
 Our Long Island personal injury attorney can help you prove you do not share any blame for your injuries.

 An overall lack of evidence can also drive the final settlement amount down.
 It will be difficult to prove the defendant is liable in a trial with scant evidence.
 In that case, the defendant may offer a lower settlement because they know they have a better shot at winning in court.

 Call Our New York Personal Injury Lawyers for Guidance

 A settlement can help plaintiffs get their damages covered quickly and without the headache of a trial.
 Our Manhattan personal injury lawyers can help you maximize your potential settlement.
-For a free case evaluation, call The Carrion Law Firm at (718) 841-0083.
+For a free case evaluation, call the Brooklyn personal injury lawyers at The Carrion Law Firm at (718) 841-0083.